Want the best odds online? (Compare the top three betting exchange sites here)

 How to claim a BetDaq free bet

-BetDaq don't really offer free bets, what they offer instead is cash back on commission.
-If you want a free bet from BetDaq you're better of claiming a free bet from a traditional bookie who have much better offers.
+BetDaq doesn’t really offer free bets, what they offer instead is cash back on commission.
+If you want a free bet from BetDaq you’re better of claiming a free bet from a traditional bookie who has much better offers.
 If you are a matched better you can use this commission cash back to increase the margins on laying bets.